 The Company recast Historical AON LLC Equity as AON Inc. common equity for all periods prior to the Reverse Recapitalization, refer to Note 2.
-However, as 100% of the net losses of AON LLC prior to the Reverse Recapitalization were absorbed by the Legacy AON Shareholders, basic and diluted earnings (loss) per share is zero for the three and nine months ended September 30, 2022 and basic and diluted earnings (loss) per share for the three and nine months ended September 30, 2023 to September 30, 2023, the period where the Company had earnings (loss) attributable to Class A Common Stockholders.
+However, as 100% of the net losses of AON LLC prior to the Reverse Recapitalization were absorbed by the Legacy AON Shareholders, basic and diluted earnings (loss) per share is zero for the three months ended March 31, 2023.
+Basic and diluted earnings (loss) per share for the three months ended March 31, 2024 represents the period where the Company had earnings (loss) attributable to Class A Common Stockholders.
 Class B Common Stock does not have economic rights in AON Inc., including rights to dividends or distributions upon liquidation, and as a result, is not considered a participating security for basic and diluted earnings (loss) per share.
 As such, basic and diluted earnings (loss) per share of Class B Common Stock has not been presented.

-As discussed in Note 1, the Company has issued and outstanding Sponsor Earnouts, which are subject to forfeiture if the achievement of certain stock price thresholds are not met.
+The Company has issued and outstanding Sponsor Earnouts, which are subject to forfeiture if the achievement of certain stock price thresholds are not met.
 In accordance with ASC Topic 260, "Earnings Per Share," the Sponsor Earnouts are excluded from weighted-average shares outstanding to calculate basic earnings (loss) per share as they are considered contingently issuable shares due to their potential forfeiture.
-Sponsor Earnouts will be included in weighted-average shares outstanding to calculate basic earnings (loss) per share as they are considered contingently issuable shares due to their potential forfeiture.
 Sponsor Earnouts will be included in weighted-average shares outstanding to calculate basic earnings (loss) per share as of the date of their stock price thresholds are met and they are no longer subject to forfeiture.